 Forgiveness does just what it says… helps us move through grief, rejections, emotional trauma, and into forgiveness and acceptance.

-For more about using essential oils to help you with forgiveness (either towards others or towards yourself), check out our Forgiveness video!
+For more about using essential oils to help you with forgiveness (either towards others or towards yourself), check out this Forgiveness video I helped create!

 How to use Essential Oils to support your healthy holiday emotions

 There are a few ways to use essential oils in a safe manner.
 Keep in mind, essential oils are highly concentrated and need to be used cautiously.

 Typically, I add a few drops to a diffuser necklace (a special type of locker designed for being able to smell the oils while you wear it).
 I love how pretty the necklaces are, and how convenient they are for sniffing oils.
 Sometimes, I’ll dilute the oils with some sweet almond or coconut oil and apply the oils topically to myself to wear as a perfume.
 Sometimes

 When I wear the oils topically, I dilute them (1 drop per ml ratio) and apply them on my wrist, back of my neck, or over my heart.
 I have found that many people love the scent of the oils I choose to wear, which makes me laugh when they come closer for an extra sniff!
 I threw out my chemical-filled perfumes years ago and truly enjoy using this natural method for smelling (and feeling) good.
 I also add them to homemade lotions, sugar scrubs, Epsom salts for baths, or add to some witchazel for perfume/cologne sprays.
 These are also huge hits as gifts!
 All the ladies in my family are now most excited to see what new great-smelling mix I’ve come up with.
 Homemade gifts are the best.
 There is nothing quite as satisfying as seeing someone you care for love something you made for them.